 This Episcopal Life is offered once a year, usually in the winter/spring and is a class for newcomers to the Episcopal tradition and for old timers or middle timers too!
 It’s for those who just want to know more and for those seeking Confirmation or Reception into the Episcopal Church.
 This class is open to folks ages 16 and up.
 When we meet, we’ll share lunch while we learn about the history, liturgy, polity (what’s that?), and place of Scripture in the Episcopal Church.
 We’ll explore the Book of Common Prayer, read Your Faith, Your Life: An Invitation to the Episcopal Church and talk together and online about what we think, what we wonder, what we know and what we don’t.
 This class will be that safe place where you can ask your burning questions such as: “What exactly is ‘The Eucharist’?”
 “How can I become a member here?”
 “Why do people cross themselves?”
 “How are we different from other denominations?” and “What is an undercroft, anyway?”
 At the end of the class, participants will have the opportunity to be formally Received or Confirmed in the Church (sacramental rites which will be explained at our first meeting.)
 Email Rev. Jen,or the Church Office at email@example.com if you’re interested.

 Grace folks read about a book a month and are invited on the first Monday of the month to gather to discuss it at 1:00 or 6:30pm.
-In September we are discussing Here If You Need Me by Kate Braestrup.
-(Due to the Labor Day holiday we will meet on September 12th to discuss.)
+In October we are discussing When the Emperor was Divine by Julie Otsuka.
+The read for November and December is The Great Emergence by Phyllis Tickle.

 Programs will pop up through the year – guest speakers, summer opportunities, special services, Eucharistic teaching classes, confirmation class etc. Often these will overlap with the basic structure already in place.